 Fix 1: Turn on Automatic Login on Mac: for all or Selected User

-- Clicking on that will open up the Users and Groups tab where you need to next click on the Lock icon appear at the bottom left corner of the tab.
+Clicking on that will open up the Users and Groups tab where you need to next click on the Lock icon that appears at the bottom left corner of the tab.
 You might have to enter an administrator name as well as its password if you aren’t logged in as an administrator already.

 Now comes the username grayed in part, to tackle that, here are the following-